 Like me, you’re probably wondering what “fond” and “deglaze” mean.
 Fond is a French term that means “base,” referring to the golden brown, stuck-on residue on the bottom of the pan from cooking meat or vegetables.
 Most of the time, I would consider this stuck-on stuff as a bad thing, but it actually adds a richer flavor to the dish when incorporated back into it.
 That’s where deglazing come into play: it helps us remove–and enjoy–the fond.
 To deglaze the pan, pour in a few tablespoons or 1/4 cup of liquid and scrape off the fond with a metal flipper.
 You can use any liquid that best suits your recipe: chicken stock, vinegar, water, tomato juice, and more.
 Actually, the fond is the basis for French pan sauces and adds a great flavor to the dish.
 Try it–soon you’ll be fond of the fond. 😉

 Caramelized onions might sound intimidating, but actually, they’re really easy!
 Just make sure to be attentive to them while they cook to make sure they don’t get crispy or burnt.
 They should be very soft and a rich caramel color when they’re done.
 Be patient: it takes time.
 They make an excellent side dish for Thanksgiving, Christmas, or a weekend dinner.
-Try spooning them over buttermilk whipped potatoes or on slices of roasted turkey.
+Try spooning them over mashed potatoes or on slices of roasted turkey.
 Yum!Print

 This is a super-easy recipe for delicious, sweet caramelized onions with a little twist: a splash of white balsamic vinegar.

 - 1 dried bay leaf

 - Sprinkle of fine salt

 - 2 Tbsp. white balsamic vinegar

 - Chop off the ends of each onion and peel off the skin.

 - Cut each onion in half, then cut each half into strips.